parsampsh/adminx/doc/08_access_api.md

 Adminx has a class named `Adminx\Access`. this class contains some static methods to handle users permissions.

 ## user_has_permission
-this method checks user has permission or not, returns boolean.
+This method checks user has permission or not, returns boolean.

 ```php
 $user = \App\Models\User::find(1); // the user model